A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Male or Female Doberman: Which is better?

-Do you need a sociable four-legged friend?
+Do you need a pleasant four-legged friend?
 That’s a male Dobie.

 Want some emotional attachment?
 That’s a female’s attribute.